jetibest/jsmic/README.md

 ## Compatibility
 Tested on Firefox and Chrome, but should work on any modern browser that supports the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), and more specifically the [BaseAudioContext](https://developer.mozilla.org/en-US/docs/Web/API/BaseAudioContext#Browser_compatibility).

+If you get `NotFoundError: The object can not be found here.`, access to the microphone is probably prohibited because of a non-HTTPS protocol as a security feature.

 ## Usage
     <input type="button" value="Start" onclick="startmic();" />
     <input type="button" value="Stop" onclick="stopmic();" />